Deploying a Scalable Azure Environment with Bicep: VMs, NSGs, Subnets & Load Balancer (Step-by-Step Lab)

 Azure Load Balancer Setup

-• Public IPs were disassociated from individual VMs
+• Public IPs were removed from individual VMs

 • Both VMs were added to the backend pool

-• A health probe was defined to monitor availability
+• A health probe was defined to monitor VM availability

 • Inbound NAT rules were configured for SSH access using custom ports